what causes swim bladder disease in angelfish?

 Defects

-If your fish has a birth defect, this will require the intervention of a vet.
+If your fish has a birth defect, this will require a vet’s intervention.
 A professional can perform corrective surgery on the fish.
 In some cases, this:

-A vet may also surgically attach a floating harness to the fish if its swim bladder has trouble inflating.
-This allows it to remain upright and closer to the surface, so the bladder can return to normal and inflate.
+A vet may surgically attach a floating harness to the fish if its swim bladder is inflated.
+This allows it to remain upright and closer to the surface so the bladder can return to normal and extend.

 how long does swim bladder treatment take to work?